NetSweet/netsuite/README.md

   api_version	'2018_2'

-  # optionally specify full wsdl URL (to switch to sandbox, for example)
+  # optionally specify full WSDL URL (to switch to sandbox, for example)
   wsdl          "https://webservices.sandbox.netsuite.com/wsdl/v#{api_version}_0/netsuite.wsdl"

-  # if your datacenter is being switched, you'll have to manually set your wsdl location
+  # if your datacenter is being switched, you'll have to manually set your WSDL location
   wsdl          "https://webservices.na2.netsuite.com/wsdl/v#{api_version}_0/netsuite.wsdl"

   # or specify the wsdl_domain if you want to specify the datacenter and let the configuration
   # construct the full wsdl location - e.g. "https://#{wsdl_domain}/wsdl/v#{api_version}_0/netsuite.wsdl"
   wsdl_domain   "webservices.na2.netsuite.com"

-  # often the netsuite servers will hang which would cause a timeout exception to be raised
+  # often the NetSuite servers will hang which would cause a timeout exception to be raised
   # if you don't mind waiting (e.g. processing NS via a background worker), increasing the timeout should fix the issue
   read_timeout  100_000